margaretmf/margaretmf.github.io/keycreativewriting.md

 She loves to solve all the company's math problems
 <br> and find relationships between a dataset's columns.

-By understanding if there are statistical correlations,
+By understanding if there is a statistical correlation,
 <br> she helps provide leaders with key information.

 <br>